Kung Fu (1972 TV series): Development

 Kung Fu was created by Ed Spielman and Howard Friedlander, directed and produced by Jerry Thorpe, and developed by Herman Miller, who was also a writer for, and co-producer of, the series.
 (For the series concept's history, see Bruce Lee's involvement.)

 Spielman and Friedlander's 160-page movie script was transformed by Jerry Thorpe and writer Herman Miller into a 90-minute TV movie (with commercial breaks, so it actually amounted to about 75 minutes of screen time).
 "Since the rule of thumb on a script is that one page equals one minute, the script was literally cut in half."

 Directed by Jerry Thorpe, it was broadcast on February 22, 1972, just after the meeting of President Nixon with Chairman Mao, and rerun the following summer, to great acclaim: "(...)
 ABC and Warner Bros. were deluged with letters, telephone calls, and telegrams, all praising the show."
 ABC ordered just four more segments and placed them in what was called the "death row", the Saturday-night slot opposite All in the Family, on a monthly basis.
 Herman Miller developed the pilot into a series by writing the first three episodes, including in the plotline off Caine's search for his missing brother, and giving it a style to which following writers could adhere.
 After a very positive reception to the first three segments, in November 1972, the network contracted for 12 more episodes, dropped Alias Smith and Jones and placed Kung Fu in the Thursday night slot at 9:00 pm.
-The resultant good ratings led to the series' renovation for a second season.
+The resultant good ratings led to the series' renewal for a second season.